skellis46/slipbox/somatic practices, interoception and evidence.md

 Somatics needs "to affirm its value in accordance with society's belief in the objective truth of science."[@ginot-2010-shusterman p.14] I could argue that that is what I am doing here ... seeking a way of validating somatics through the value of science's capacity to reveal the mechanisms of somatic practices???
 But Ginot's examples seem more like 'approval' or 'validation' from eminent people: "Science thus functions like a validating gaze cast over somatics from afar.
 Nevertheless, scientists willingly endorse the legitimacy of endogenous somatic methods because they are assumed to go where science does not tread."[@ginot-2010-shusterman p.14] -- related to "a tenacious doxa that physical sensations must irrevocably elude language."[@ginot-2010-shusterman p.13] [[physical sensations and language]]

 This is simply no longer the case.
 But the schism still exists on the pages of JDSP?
+Makes me wonder how well aspects of Ginot's writing has aged.
+Yet when she says (quoted below) about science's function being to "foster belief" (p.15) -- amazing.
+Need to look in detail on what science she is describing.

 > Science has opened up to rigorous studies of mindful-movement practices and body-awareness-enhancing approaches.
 This is the time.[@mehling-2020-if p.257]